 Other studies (20 cr)

-The compulsory internship is usually taken in the summer between the first and second study years and the Scientific engagement course is planned to be done over the course of the entire two years.
-Otherwise the order of taking the courses is free, but subject to availability and may contain interdependent pre-requisite requirements.
-Most important courses that form pre-requisites for other courses are usually organised annually.
+The compulsory internship is usually taken in the summer between the first and second study years, and the Scientific engagement course is planned to be done over the entire two years.
+Otherwise, the order of taking the courses is free but subject to availability and may contain interdependent pre-requisite requirements.
+The most important courses that form pre-requisites for other courses are usually organised annually.

 Below is a list of recent MSc theses of the degree programme.
 You can find them in the University of Helsinki's Helda service by searching with the name of the author.